DrosophilaGenomeEvolution/TrEMOLO/modules/1-FREQUENCY-MULTI-GENERATIONS/README.md

 ## Run Build Graph

+Execute the module with the following command:

 ```
 singularity exec TrEMOLO.simg TrEMOLO/modules/1-FREQUENCY-MULTI-GENERATIONS/buildFrequencyGenerations.sh -i <input-init-file> [-o OUTPUT-NAME-DIRECTORY] [-g GENOME-FASTA-FILE] [-c REGEX-CHROM]
 ```

+`-i <input-init-file>` (required): This is the file containing the paths to your work directories.
+`[-o OUTPUT-NAME-DIRECTORY]`: Specify the name of the output directory.
+`[-g GENOME-FASTA-FILE]`: The genome (.fasta file) that was used across all work directories.
+`[-c REGEX-CHROM]`: Use this option if you want to filter by chromosome in the TE_INFOS.bed file.

 For the module to function:
 * Each work_directory must contain a `TE_INFOS.bed` file (output of TrEMOLO).